icolwell/icolwell.github.io/_posts/godot_networking_bricks.md

 `func` = Only executable from the same game instance.

 `remote func` = Only executable from another connected instance of the game.
-Callable from any connected instance `remotesync func` = Executes on all connected instances including the instance that called the function via RPC.
+Callable from any connected instance.
+`remotesync func` = Executes on all connected instances including the instance that called the function via RPC.
 Callable from all instances.

 `master func` = Only executes on the instance that is the network master of the node.
 Only callable from puppets.
 `mastersync func` = Executes on the instance that is the network master, and the instance that called the function via RPC.
 Only callable from puppets.

 `puppet func` = Only executes on puppets.
 Only callable from masters.
 `puppetsync func` = Executes on all connected puppets, and locally.
 Only callable from masters.

 The same keywords apply to member variables

 `var`

 `remote var` = Only changed by another connected instance of the game.
 Changeable from any connected instance.
 `remotesync var` = Changes both the local variable and all connected variables.
 Changeable from all instances.

 `master var` = Only changes the variable on the network master.
 Only changeable from puppets.
 `mastersync var` = Changes the variable on the network master and locally.
 Only changeable from puppets.

 `puppet var` = Only changes the variable on puppet instances.
 Only changeable from masters.
 `puppetsync var` = Changes the variable on puppet instances and locally.
 Only changeable from masters.